Question: I wish to cancel my Medicare Part D prescription drug plan coverage. What should I do?

-The cancellation of your Medicare plan coverage would be effective starting on January 1st.
+The cancellation of your current Medicare plan coverage would be effective starting on January 1st.

 As an alternative to dropping your Medicare Part D prescription drug plan coverage . . ., you may wish to consider just enrolling in the lowest costing Medicare Part D plan that is available in your area and then just view your monthly premium as insurance that you have just in case your prescription drug needs or health needs change (just protection from the year's uncertainties - like car or house insurance).

-Remember, if you are without creditable prescription drug coverage and then later decide to re-join a Medicare Part D plan, you may have accrued a permanent Premium Penalty that will increase the cost of your monthly premiums.
+Remember, if you are without creditable prescription drug coverage (for instance, you do not have VA coverage or employer prescription drug coverage) and then later decide to re-join a Medicare Part D plan, you may have accrued a permanent Premium Penalty that will increase the cost of your monthly premiums.
 Click here to see the current premium penalty.

 There has been some discussion of eliminating the Medicare Part D premium penalty, but to date, the penalty remains in action.